pac4j/pac4j/documentation/blog/pac4j_v4_is_coming.md

 Multiple HTTP actions (inheriting from `HttpAction`) have been created to handle the necessary HTTP actions.
 The `RedirectAction` is replaced by the new HTTP actions inheriting from `RedirectionAction`.
 The `redirect` method of the `Client` interface is renamed as `getRedirectionAction`.

-Nonetheless, some operations are still performed on the web context like adding a cookie (`addResponseCookie` method).
-In the final release, these operations should be delayed until the `HttpActionAdapter` kicks in.

 ### 3) `Optional`

 The APIs have been changed in many places to return `Optional`  when the returned value could be `null`.